 In 2011, a 3-student team at Bowdoin College developed on-line room scheduling software called Homeroom that replaced this paper-based process.
 This software allows the House to easily schedule and report on room utilization, benefiting both the organization’s volunteer team and the families that rely on the House’s services.
 Homeroom was upgraded and refined by a 4-student team at Bowdoin in Fall 2013.

 Homeroom was further refined in 2015.
 In 2017, a new customized version was developed and installed for the Ronald McDonald House in Bangor.
-This latter work was done by NPFI, but it relied heavily on the initial development work done by Bowdoin student teams in earlier years.
+This latter work was done by NPFI, but it relied heavily on the work done by students in earlier years.